 Permanent effects on aesthetics and visual quality would be minimal for the majority of the Project Section because track and platform alterations to the 4th and King Street Station in San Francisco, minor shifts to tracks along the corridor, addition of four-quadrant gates at grade crossings, and radio towers would be familiar to existing viewers of the Caltrain railway.
 Under Alternative B, construction of the passing tracks in the San Mateo-Redwood City Landscape Unit, would substantially alter the visual environment and visual quality of residential areas in San Mateo where the removal of buildings along the right-of-way to accommodate the widened rail corridor would result in partial views to the railway corridor and the intrusion of the railway tracks, overhead contact system, and passing trains into the visual environment.
 At the San Carlos Depot, the expansion of the Caltrain railway to four tracks as it passes behind the depot would increase the visual presence of the railway and diminish the prominence and visual quality of the depot building.
-Permanent adverse visual effects would occur primarily in San Mateo and San Carlos.
-As described above, while percentages of low-income populations east of the passing track exceed the reference community, the percentages of low-income populations along the remaining areas adjacent to the passing track do not exceed the reference community.
-Because permanent adverse visual effects would affect both minority populations and low-income populations and non-minority-populations and non-low-income populations the impact would not result in disproportionately high and adverse effects on minority populations or low-income populations.
+Permanent adverse visual effects would occur primarily in San Mateo and San Carlos under Alternative B. As described above, while percentages of low-income populations east of the passing track exceed the reference community, the percentages of low-income populations along the remaining areas adjacent to the passing track do not exceed the reference community.

-The Authority would implement mitigation measures to minimize changes to the visual environment that impact sensitive viewers under Alternative B. AVQ-MM#3: Incorporate Design Aesthetic Preferences into Final Design and Construction of Non-Station Structures, would require the contractor to work with the Authority and local jurisdictions to incorporate the Authority-approved aesthetic preferences for non-station structures into final design and construction.
-As part of AVQ-MM#4: Provide Vegetation Screening along At-Grade and Elevated Guideways Adjacent to Residential Areas, the Authority or its contractors, prior to the commencement of HSR operations, would provide landscape screening to obscure HSR infrastructure from residential and recreational viewers.
-As part of AVQ-MM#5: Replant Unused Portions of Lands Acquired for the HSR, lands acquired for the project that are not used for the

-HSR would be replanted or replaced with similar vegetation that, upon maturity, would be similar in size and character to the removed vegetation.
-These measures would minimize the aesthetic and visual effects of HSR infrastructure because the implementation of a context-sensitive design process and resulting design elements would enhance the visual landscape, integrating the appearance of the HSR infrastructure into that of the surrounding community, and reducing adverse visual impacts.
-These mitigation measures would soften and obscure the conflicting aesthetic of the HSR infrastructure under Alternative B, thereby reducing the resulting area, scale, and exposure to adverse visual impacts.
+The Authority would implement mitigation measures to minimize changes to the visual environment that affect sensitive viewers under Alternative B. AVQ-MM#3: Incorporate Design Aesthetic Preferences into Final Design and Construction of Non-Station Structures, will require the contractor to work with the Authority and local jurisdictions to incorporate the Authority-approved aesthetic preferences for non-station structures into final design and construction.
+As part of AVQ-MM#4: Provide Vegetation Screening along At-Grade and Elevated Guideways Adjacent to Residential Areas, the Authority or its contractors, prior to the commencement of HSR operations, will provide landscape screening to obscure HSR infrastructure from residential and recreational viewers.
+As part of AVQ-MM#5: Replant Unused Portions of Lands Acquired for the HSR, lands acquired for the project that are not used for the project will be replanted or replaced with similar vegetation that, upon maturity, will be similar in size and character to the removed vegetation.
+These measures will minimize the aesthetic and visual effects of HSR infrastructure because a context-sensitive design process and resulting design elements will enhance the visual landscape, integrating the appearance of the HSR infrastructure into that of the surrounding community, and reducing adverse visual impacts.
+These mitigation measures will soften and obscure the conflicting aesthetic of the HSR infrastructure under Alternative B, thereby reducing the resulting area, scale, and exposure to adverse visual impacts.
 As a result, no permanent adverse effects would occur due to construction of either project alternative that have the potential to adversely affect minority populations and low-income populations.